JakubTesarek/dbgr/docs/source/arguments.rst

 Order of Precedence of Arguments
 --------------------------------
 There is many way to specify value for arguments.
-It's important to understant in which order they get resolved.
+It's important to understand in which order they get resolved.

 1. First DBGR will take all the values specified with ``--arg`` in ``dbgr r`` command and assigns them.